compendio/goldbug-manual/README.md

 ### 1.1 Why is it important for Internet users to encrypt communications

-Today almost all wireless Wifi Internet accesses are password protected ( free -radio activities are currently trying to reverse this over-regulation through password-free and account-free Internet access).
-In a few years plain text messages or e-mails to friends (in the following all terms always apply to all genders) via the internet must be encrypted as well.
+Today almost all wireless Wifi Internet accesses are password protected (So called “Freifunk”-activities are currently trying to reverse this over-regulation through password-free and account-free wireless Internet access).
+In a few years plain text messages or e-mails to friends (in the following all terms always apply to all genders) via the internet should be encrypted as well.
 In order to consolidate this change, sometimes C-Mail (for crypto-mail) rather than e-mail is used as a new term.

 Encryption is not a question of having something to hide or not, it is the question of whether we ourselves control our communication - or whether it is controlled by others, third parties.